College students providing back rubs as part of the Stressbusters program to support mental health

 The Stressbusters outreach program and its companion app are among the most popular and engaging wellness resources on college campuses today.
 Stressbusters dramatically reduces mental health risk factors by training teams of students to be free 5-minute backrub providers and campus health ambassadors at magnetic events all year long.

-tressbusters is tested, flexible and aligns with American Foundation For Suicide Prevention recommendations.
+Stressbusters is tested, flexible and aligns with American Foundation For Suicide Prevention recommendations.
 Watch this 2-minute Stressbusters video to learn more about why students and staff love the Stressbusters outreach program and app.

 Stressbusters Makes a Big Difference

-The interest and enthusiasm for Stressbusters at Johns Hopkins has been remarkable and it has really helped to enhance the visibility of our office.
-Jordan Friedman’s guidance has been invaluable since he is so familiar with the program and provides all of the necessary start-up tools.
-Stressbusters has been a win-win all the way around and I highly recommend that other schools implement the program.”
+“The interest and enthusiasm for Stressbusters at Johns Hopkins has been remarkable and it has really helped to enhance the visibility of our office.
+Jordan Friedman's guidance has been invaluable since he is so familiar with the program and provides all of the necessary start-up tools.
+Stressbusters has been a win-win all the way around and I highly recommend that other schools implement the program."

-Johns Hopkins University
+-Barbara Schubert, Director of Health Education, Johns Hopkins University

-I was a student at NYU and I LOVED the stressbusters program.
-Everybody wanted to either volunteer to give back rubs or, mostly, get one ...especially at the times of exams when you really need to relax and chill a little bit.
-It was a great way to reach out for stressed students and provide a touch of companionship.
+“I was a student at NYU and I LOVED the stressbusters program.
+Everybody wanted to either volunteer to give back rubs or, mostly, get one ...especially at the times of exams when you really need to relax.
+It was a great way to reach out for stressed students and provide a touch of companionship.”

 • Unwanted touching is a problem wherever it occurs.
 This is why Stressbusters volunteers are trained to get consent for the touching they provide.
 Additionally, Stressbusters always provide backrubs at public, group events which adds feelings of safety and comfort for all attendees.
-In Stressbusters’ 25-year history, no unwanted touching has been witnessed or reported.
+In Stressbusters’ 30-year history, no unwanted touching has been witnessed or reported.

 • No. Students are not paid to be Stressbusters, and the backrubs are free.